 Oh my god.
 I didn’t have an anatomy section!!!
 OH MY GOD.
 I somehow FORGOT to do the anatomy section.
 But wait, I had re-read the exam and re-read it again.
 There was NO anatomy section on my exam.

 So, reader, you may be wondering why I was panicking so much over this.
-Well, I had worked really hard for thirty days of austerity and spirituality.
+Well, I had worked really hard for thirty days of austerity, discipline and spirituality.
 I did not want to finish this with the PARTICIPANT Certificate.
-I wanted the full 500 hour Yoga Certificate.
+I wanted the full 500-hour Yoga Certificate.
 Yoga Acharya.
-Call me crazy, but I wanted to finish with the full designation, and, it wasn’t my fault that a page of my exam was left out.
+Call me crazy, but I wanted to finish with the full designation, and, it wasn’t my fault that a page of my exam was left out by them.

-So, I breathed a huge sigh of relief and went for a long walk way down the beach and into and around the Atlantis Resort, which, by the way, was like walking around Mars in it’s opulence.
+So, I breathed a huge sigh of relief and went for a long walk way down the beach and into and around the Atlantis Resort, which, by the way, was like walking around Mars in comparison to the ashram due to it’s opulence.
 I looked at the price tag on a simple summer dress in the boutique: $5000 U.S. I looked down at my simple skirt and cotton blouse.
 No comment.

 What the hell.
 Oh my god.
 This wasn’t over yet at all.
 My heart started to race.
 It had been a long, stressful day.